Here are the latest learning plans for schools in our area

 Students and drivers are expected to wear masks when on school buses in South Carolina in an effort to stop the spread of COVID-19.

-As we’re now in Spring, districts continue to adjust learning plans.
+As we’re now approaching Spring, districts continue to adjust learning plans.
 Below are the latest plans for each district.

 Charlotte-Mecklenburg Schools voted to bring students back to the classroom more often.
 This comes after the North Carolina State Board of Education adopted guidance from state health leaders urging schools to open for in-person learning “to the fullest extent possible” while following health and safety protocols.

-All elementary students, K-5 and K-8, returned for in-person learning four days a week starting March 22.
-Wednesday is a remote learning day for all students.
+All elementary students, K-5 and K-8, are returning for in-person earning four days a week starting March 22.
+Wednesday will be a remote learning day for all students.